 When You Need Scale

-Wall decals are often sold as sets, but beware of relying on these to give you the dramatic effect you're after.
-Often, there aren't enough decals in a set to adequately fill a space, leaving you with less "wow" and more "meh."
-You can, however, make a big impression with a single large-scale decal like this scene-stealing chrysanthemum.
+Wall decals are often sold as sets but beware of relying on these to give you the dramatic effect you are looking for.
+Often, there are nott enough decals in a set to adequately fill a space, leaving you with less "wow" and more "meh."
+You can make a big impression with a single large-scale decal like this scene-stealing chrysanthemum from Fathead.
 Different from run-of-the-mill floral decals, the scale and variety of colors in this one make it special.Continue to 6 of 8 below.

 06 of 08

 Like the chrysanthemum in the preceding image, this large-scale tree decal from Etsy draws all the attention, effectively detracting from the fact that the bed does not have a headboard.
 This one is positioned off-center for extra visual interest.
 Large wall decals attract the eye away from problem areas, making them a great solution for rooms with awkward layouts, weirdly positioned air vents, or other eyesores.Continue to 7 of 8 below.